Sreekar617/sreekar617.github.io/README.md

-# site
+# closed for the remainder of the 2024 school year
-this is for the sole purpose of the convenience of having all games in one location. i did not make most of these games, however i did modify some of them
+thanks for all the views yall, this was genuinely fun to work on.